How to Book Cruises in Fiji + 10 Tips for Taking Small-Ship Cruises© FijiPocketGuide.com

 The Cons of Booking a Cruise with an Online Travel Agent

-• Some cruise companies use these booking websites to fill up spaces on less popular cruise dates, which is not always convenient
+• Some cruise companies use these booking websites to fill up spaces on less popular cruise dates, which is not always convenient.

-• The price is often a little more expensive on OTAs
+• The price is often a little more expensive on OTAs.

 Booking a Cruise Directly with the Cruise Company

 All of Fiji’s cruise companies have websites, email addresses and phone numbers in order to book tours directly (Ok, so that might not seem like it needed to be said, but that’s quite a feat for tourism companies in the South Pacific).
-Many of the cruises, ferries and day cruises have offices/kiosks in Denarau where you can also book direct face-to-face.
-Finding out who the cruise companies are is easy with websites like Fiji Pocket Guide (that’s us!) showing you hundreds of Fiji tourism companies across the website.

 The Pros of Booking a Cruise Direct

-• You can usually get the best price for the tour with the cruise company
+• You can usually get the best price for the tour with the cruise company.

-• Cruise companies will usually only have deals on their own websites
+• Cruise companies will usually only have deals on their own websites.

 The Cons of Booking a Cruise Direct

-Booking a Cruise Through Accommodation
+Booking a Cruise Through an Accommodation

-Finally, a popular, easy and cheap way to book just about any tour or transport in Fiji is through your accommodation.
 Accommodations, like resorts and hotels, can book day cruises and ferry passes on your behalf and organise the transfers for you, making it an easy process.
 You usually pay the cruise provider rather than the accommodation.

-• It’s convenient, as the reception at many major resorts in Fiji is open 24 hours
+• It’s convenient, as the reception at many major resorts in Fiji is open 24 hours.

-• Relieve the stress of organising a cruise for yourself
+• Relieve the stress of organising a cruise for yourself.

-• It allows you to be more spontaneous
+• It allows you to be more spontaneous.

 The Cons of Booking a Cruise with an Accommodation